XAdanM/XAdamM.github.io/content/posts/avatar.md

 (Cut to: Billiam and his friends, seated around a table with Gizelle and Ezon on the other end, with a large projector in the middle)

-Bella: Wow, that plan went surprisingly smoothly!
+Bella: Wow, that went surprisingly smoothly!

 Lalani: Hush, the meeting's about to start.